-A levels - revision helpWatch
+A levels - revision helpWatch this thread

 I am currently in the second year of my A levels and I am consistently getting C's and D's with the occasional B. I am studying: Chemistry, Biology, and Modern History.
 I was wondering if current or previous students who are consistently getting high grades could let me know there revision techniques for these subjects.

 I learn the content from here first and check if it covers all the content from my textbook.
 I add some more detail to it (the 'HowScienceWorks' boxes that we all skip ) and then learn that too.